BinWang0213/starter-hugo-research-group/content/authors/BinWang/_index.md

   - Researchers
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Bin Wang (王斌) is an assistant professor of Petroleum Engineering at the CUPB.
+His research interests include high performance computing, digital rock physics and particle laden flow.
+He is the member of Waterjet Drilling & Completion Lab, which is leaded by Professor Gensheng Li (Academician of the Chinese Academy of Engineering) who develops the technology of abrasive water jet perforation and multi-stage fracturing.